franceslinyc/franceslinyc.github.io/coursework.markdown

 title: Coursework
 permalink: /coursework/
 ---
+As a visual-spatial person, I  have found making connections to be one of the most effective way of learning, besides getting involved in projects.
+However, please note that some of my work cannot be made public, as they contain solutions for past HWs and quizzes of the courses taken.

 #### Scheduled coursework
 **MS, Statistics, Oregon State Univeristy, 2019 — Present** <br>
-- Multivariate Analysis (Dimensionality Reduction, Principal Components Analysis (PCA), Factor Analysis, Discriminant Analysis, Cluster Analysis, Multidimensional Scaling (MDS)) <br>
+- Multivariate Analysis (Dimensionality Reduction: Principal Components Analysis (PCA), Discriminant Analysis, Multidimensional Scaling (MDS); Factor Analysis; Cluster Analysis) <br>
 - Statistical Methods (Linear Models) I <br>
 - Theory of Statistics I (Probability Distributions, Sampling Distributions, Order Statistic) <br/>
 <br/>